 Amazon Verified Permissions

-In this section, we will explore Amazon Verified Permissions, a crucial component of AWS's Identity and Access Management (IAM) services .
+In this section, we will explore Amazon Verified Permissions, a crucial component of AWS's IAM services .

 Amazon Verified Permissions: Enforcing least privilege access control

 Amazon Verified Permissions is an IAM feature that plays a vital role in enforcing the principle of least privilege, a fundamental security best practice.
 The principle of least privilege dictates that individuals or systems should have access only to the resources and actions necessary to perform their tasks19.